Tigers vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies will hand the ball to Taijuan Walker (4-3) for his 13th start of the season.
+- Zack Wheeler (4-4) will take the mound for the Phillies, his 13th start of the season.

 |Opponent